The Gisquet tower and Montalet castle from Saint-Ambroix

 Description of the walk

 Park in one of the many car parks in Saint-Ambroix.
-The walk starts from the town hall.
+The route starts at the town hall.

 (1) This street becomes Chemin de la Montagnette and climbs steeply.